 From the start, we have looked at this as a big adventure.
 There have been bumps in the road, like me losing my job, a snag with residency paperwork that has since been ironed out, and, of course, the dog eating our passports.
 But these challenges never dissuaded us, and we’ve loved every minute of the adventure.

 In California we were always in a hurry, always rushing.
 We never seemed to have time to just enjoy life and each other.
 We now spend our mornings exploring the town or having a meia de leite (espresso with milk) on the beach.
 We take Portuguese lessons twice a week.
-We have family dinner every night, which we never had time for at home.
+We have family dinner every night, which we never had time for back in the States.